Buying a home is a complex process

 - Pay attention to what the seller wants.
 You’re buying a house but you also need to remember you’re also buying a product.
 Buying a home isn’t like normal purchases.
 In real estate, the seller needs to choose you as the buyer, and sellers are motivated by a variety of needs that you, the Buyer needs to pay attention to.
 Money isn’t the only motivator, though it can be in some cases.
 Some sellers want to see their home go to nice people who love it as much as they love it, and others simply like one buyer over another.
 An experienced real estate agent will also look into the seller’s motivation.The information gathered will be used to write the best offer.
 For this reason you need to hire a top producing real estate agent – busy but not too busy.
 Ignoring the seller’s motivation could put your offer at risk.

 Remember the listing agent’s job is to get the highest price at the best terms for his client.
-It’s best to avoid all unnecessary conversation with the seller and their agent.
+It’s best to avoid all unnecessary conversations with the seller and their agent.

 Experienced home buyers hire experienced real estate agents.
 Hiring a local top producing real estate agent is your most important job as a home buyer.
 It’s more important than ever during these trying times of strict social public health requirements you hire an experienced real estate agent.
 Your agent will need current experience, observing these new challenges in the way we preview and purchase homes today.